Fudêncio e Seus Amigos

 Fudêncio e Seus Amigos (lit.
 Fudêncio and his friends) was a Brazilian adult animated sitcom created by Thiago Martins, Marco Pavão and Flávia Boggio for MTV Brasil.

-The plot consists of adult-themed, intentionally shocking but funny stories involving a group of five 9-year-old school friends including a punk boy who wears no clothes, a politically correct but extremely unlucky fruit-boy, a drug-addicted depressed girl and a jovial transgender girl.
+The plot consists of adult-themed, intentionally shocking but comedic stories involving a group of five 9-year-old school friends including a punk boy who wears no clothes, a politically correct but extremely unlucky fruit-boy, a drug-addicted depressed girl and a jovial transgender girl.

-A total of six seasons featuring 179 episodes were produced and aired in Brazil from August 23, 2005 to August 25, 2011.
+A total of six seasons featuring 190 episodes were produced and aired in Brazil from August 23, 2005 to August 25, 2011.